zyachel/quetre/README.md

 - Privacy focused

-  All requests except for images are proxied which makes it impossible for Quora to collate meaningful data points about you.
+  All requests are proxied which makes it impossible for Quora to collate meaningful data points about you.

 - No ads or tracking